 When Lorde – aka Ella Yelich-O'Connor – erupted on to the scene in 2013, she nor the rest of the world knew just how much we needed her.
 We needed an underdog (in this case, a teenager from Auckland, New Zealand) to skulk into the pop scene, tossing her hair and rolling her eyes, and completely subvert it, changing its course forever.

-Seven years and two albums later, Lorde fans wait ever so patiently for her next release after almost four years of silence.
-However, in a rare dalliance on social media earlier this month, the superstar songwriter promised that we'd see a return of sorts (a third album? a single?) in 2021.
+Eight years and two albums later, Lorde fans have waited ever so patiently for her next release after almost four years of silence.
+And, now the wait is over: the superstar songwriter has finally returned with her third album, Solar Power.
 In celebration, we thought now would be as good a time as ever to reconsider Lorde as an artist and examine her body of work.
 Without further ado, here's every Lorde song, ranked.
-Hopefully we'll have more to add to this list soon.

 If this track was left off Pure Heroine, I wouldn't miss it.